bjvanderweij/dflock/README.md

 s 2 ...
 ```

 #### Multiple commits in one change request

+You can also add multiple commits to a change request.

-This plan creates a single change request containing commit 1 and 2.
+The plan below creates a single change request containing commit 1 and 2.

 ```
 s 0 ...